thomazmz/hotel-reservation-assignment/README.md

 # Hotel Finder Assignment

 A Miami hotel chain would like to offer an internet booking service.
 The chain is made up of three hotels: Lakewood, Bridgewood and Ridgewood.
 Each hotel has different weekday or weekend rates, including specific rates for loyalty program participants.
-Additionally, each hotel has a rating, indicates a service of excellence.
+Additionally, each hotel has a rating, indicating its service quality.

 Write a program to find the cheapest hotel.
 The program entry will be a sequence of data for a customer participating or not in the loyalty program.
 Use "Regular" to name a regular customer and "Reward" to a customer participating in the loyalty program.
-Exit will be the cheapest available hotel and in case of a tie, or the higher rated hotel will be returned.
+The exit will be the cheapest available hotel or, in case of a tie, the higher rated hotel will be returned.

 ### Business specifications